 The nature of Sigiriya climb

 The Sigiriya rock fortress exploration tour begins at the western gate of Sigiriya rock fortress and there is a great deal of walking during this activity.
-The visitors need to walk through the beautifully landscaped garden about 1 km and then climb the staircase that leads to the summit of the rock.
+The visitors need to walk through the beautifully landscaped garden about 1 km and then climb the rock-cut stairs that lead to the summit of the rock.
 The upward journey will take around 1-2 hours while the downward journey takes around 45 minutes.

 How do I find accommodation in Sigiriya?